Wonderful Life, 9780099273455

 Summary

-A thought-provoking exploration of evolutionary theory from an acclaimed author.
+A controversial enquiry into the fundamental principles of evolutionary theory from an award-winning writer.

 Book Details